Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

 2. Run `azd env set USE_FEATURE_INT_VECTORIZATION true`
 3. Run `azd up` to update system and user roles
 4. You can view the resources such as the indexer and skillset in Azure Portal and monitor the status of the vectorization process.

+This feature is not currently compatible with GPT4-vision or the newer ada models.

 ## Enabling authentication